yanggujun/commonsfornet/README.md

 ###About

-.NET Commons Library is intended to build common components for .NET applications.
-It is originally inspired by the apache commons implementation for java applications.
-The .NET Commons Library will be implemented according to the components in apache commons but will not be limited to it.
+.NET Commons Library is originally inspired by the "apache commons project" for java applications.
+It is intended to provide the common components and basica application facility for .NET applications.

 ###License

 Apache License v2.0

 ###Installation

 The nuget package could be retrieved from

 https://www.nuget.org/packages/Commons/